 I have a close friend who worked the same job at a shoe store since we were in high school.
 He began at the wall, grabbing shoes and helping people try them on.
 After a few years he made assistant manager, then manager and eventually he became the district manager over a few stores.
 He had dreams of being rich, but was making enough money to keep his wife happy and his hobbies going.
 He didn’t love his job, but it was a comfortable enough sacrifice for him.
 He told me that he’d, subconsciously, decided that he would work that job for his whole life and that he would die with hands in shoes.
 What he didn’t expect is that another kid, working all through high school and college, would be able to do the same job, for less pay.
 My friend was fired.
-Overnight, he was without a job for the first time since the day he was eligible to get a job.
+Overnight, he was without a job for the first time since the day he was eligible to have one.
 And I had never seen him happier.
 When I asked him why he thought they fired him, he said simply, “because I didn’t make a difference”.
 When I asked him why he was so happy, he said, “I am free.”

 So how do you get out?

 I eventually quit both those jobs and started my own business.
 It was difficult and I had no idea what I was doing.
 It took several failures for me to learn the right lessons.
-But I did not and will not give up or give in.
+But I did not and would not give up or give in.
 I have been told I wasn’t good enough, rejected by those I admire, sued by those I befriended and even totally broke with no prospects.
 But I kept my feet moving, kept making decisions and never let the thoughts of going back to the race draw me back in.
 In end, I made a plan, stuck to it, gave it my all and broke free.

 You can too…all you have to do is decide; stop running in place and start running in the direction of your aspirations.
-You only live once.
-Don’t hold back.